eqcorrscan/EQcorrscan/README.md

 [![DocumentationStatus](http://readthedocs.org/projects/eqcorrscan/badge/?version=latest)](http://eqcorrscan.readthedocs.org/en/latest/?badge=latest)

 # Installation
-Installation has been tested on both OSX and Linux (Ubuntu), we currently do not support Windows systems, but plan to in the future (check the appveyor status, when it passes we might be good to go!).
-Installation for Linux and OS X should be as simple as:
+Installation has been tested on both OSX and Linux (Ubuntu), and now Windows systems.
+Currently we only support python 2.7, but plan to extend this coverage in the near future - everything is written to work in python 3.x, we just need to get the testing going.

+Installation for all systems should be as simple as:

 ```pip install EQcorrscan```